xxgicoxx/tearboty-bot/README.md

 Access application details and click on 'Keys and tokens' button

 # Configure
-Get your credentials and set in 'configs/twitter.js'
+Get your credentials and set in .env
 ````

-### Foursquare Places
+### 3. Foursquare Places
 ````
 # Foursqare console
 Go to Foursquare on https://foursquare.com/developers/apps